Generative AI meets 3D: A Survey on Text-to-3D in AIGC Era: Foundation Technologies

 where $T$ and $\beta_t$ are the steps and hyper-parameters, respectively.
 We can obtain noised image at arbitrary step $t$ with Gaussian noise transition kernel as $\mathcal{N}$ in Eq.~\ref{eq:forwardprocess_2}, by setting $\alpha_t := 1 - \beta_t$ and $\bar{\alpha}_t := \prod_{s=0}^{t} \alpha_s$:

-The reverse denoising process of DDPM involves learning to undo the forward diffusion by performing iterative denoising, thereby generating data from random noise.
-This process is formally defined as a stochastic process, where the optimization objective is to generate $p_\theta(x_0)$ which follows the true data distribution $q(x_0)$ by starting from $p_\theta(T)$:
+The reverse denoising process of DDPM involves learning to undo the forward diffusion by performing iterative denoising, thereby generating data from random noise~\cite{ho2020denoising}.
+This process is formally defined as a stochastic process, with an optimization objective is to generate $p_\theta(x_0)$ which follows the true data distribution $q(x_0)$ by starting from $p_\theta(T)$: